What Is Fasting

 Prayer There was a prophetess, Anna who was the daughter of Phanuel who served God with prayers and fasting.
 She was eighty-four years old and she dedicated herself to the hands of God.
 God likes to hear our prayer while we submit ourselves with fasting (Luke 2:37).

 Confession The children of Israel assembled together and fasted for the sins that their fathers had committed.
 They sought God’s forgiveness and grace by their fasting (Nehemiah 9:1-2).

 Mourning God demanded his children to fast, weep and mourn in order to show them his grace and mercy.
-God loves his chosen people very much but their sin made God angry upon them (Joel 2:12).
+God loves his chosen people very much but their sins made God angry with them (Joel 2:12).

 Humiliation In the Old Testament, God asked his people to fast so they may understand the sin which they committed against Him.
 This fasting was required from them to make them ashamed of their sinful acts (Nehemiah 9:1).